garydavenport73/findBiblePlaces/README.md

 You can then select a location and the coordinates of that location are used to plot a marker on a map of your choice, or the location can be displayed on Google Maps.

-You can also zoom in or out on the map for more or less detail
+You can also zoom in or out on the map for more or less detail.

-This latest version of Bible Place Finder uses a better algorithm which finds more places on each page.
+The latest version of Bible Place Finder uses a better algorithm which finds more places on each page.
 Additionally, it works better with the most popular commentary websites, which tend to contain a lot of integrated links within the inner text.

 The search algorithm does take a little longer but gives much more satisfactory results.